ropensci/roweb3/content/blog/2024-02-29-targets-call-help/index.md

 ## How to help?

-TODO: Should we indicate a way to get more triage access?
-[Subscribe](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#configuring-your-watch-settings-for-an-individual-repository) to the relevant trackers and contribute whenever you have time.
+[Subscribe](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#configuring-your-watch-settings-for-an-individual-repository) to the relevant trackers and contribute whenever you have time: please add your thoughts and comments on issues and discussions!
-You can start answering questions right away!

 ## Thank you!